Non-Compete Agreement Lawyers in Calgary

 To be enforceable, non-compete and non-solicitation clauses must be:

-Reasonably necessary for the protection of the employer’s legitimate business interests
+- Reasonably necessary to protect the employer’s legitimate business interests

 For example, the courts will not enforce a non-compete clause if a non-solicitation clause would adequately protect the employer’s interests.
-Where a non-solicitation clause provides adequate protection, a non-compete clause will be unenforceable because it is overly restrictive.
+In this situation, a non-compete clause will be unenforceable because it is overly restrictive.

-In the case where an employer has validly terminated an employee for just cause, it’s more likely the employee will have to follow any restrictive covenants contained in the employment agreement.
+In the case where an employer has validly terminated an employee for just cause, it’s more likely the employee will have to follow any restrictive clauses contained in the employment agreement.

 Frequently asked questions about non-compete clauses